Today's Articles

 *Rosetta Douglass-Sprague was born on this date in 1839.
 She was a Black teacher and activist.

 She was born in New Bedford, Massachusetts, to Anna Murray-Douglass and Frederick Douglass.
 When she was five, she moved to Lynn, Massachusetts, with her parents.
 She was the eldest of five children.
-She was a critical thinker like her father but struggled against the demands of gender roles during her time.
+Like her father, she was a critical thinker but struggled against the demands of gender roles during her time.
 When she was six, she stayed with Abigail and Lydia Mott from Albany, New York.
 Abigail taught her to read and write, and Lydia taught her to sew.

 On December 24, 1863, she married Nathan Sprague.
 Her husband was an ex-slave, poorly educated, and struggled to find footing and a job.
 She did not support her father's interracial marriage after her mother's death.
 She had seven children (including Fredericka Douglass Sprague Perry) and many grandchildren.
 Douglass was a teacher.
 She eventually became a homemaker and wife primarily.